Hitech’s high hopes: The billionaire-backed F2 team planning a leap up to F1

 In Hitech’s case, the incoming knowledge is going towards ‘Hitech 26’, a group of people employed solely for the F1 entry project, several of whom who came to Hitech from Red Bull and have already been working in their current roles for 13 months.
 These include aerodynamicists, model designers and makers for wind tunnel work, CFD experts, design and stress engineers, and a head of research and development.

-In the announcement of their planned F1 entry, Hitech confirmed the team was no longer full owned by Oakes following the sale of a minority stake to Kazakhstani billionaire Vladimir Kim, who made much of his wealth in his country’s mining industry.
+In the announcement of their planned F1 entry, Hitech confirmed the team was no longer fully owned by Oakes following the sale of a minority stake to Kazakhstani billionaire Vladimir Kim, who made much of his wealth in his country’s mining industry.

 Advert | Become a RaceFans supporter and go ad-free